georgeflanagin/zeus/README.md

   members of trustee.
 - Changes the ownership of `/home/zeus` to `root:trustee` with access `0750`, allowing trustees (of which zeus is one) to read but not write within the directory, except for `/home/zeus/tmp`.

+A couple of things to keep in mind.

+Membership in groups is session dependent.
+Linux looks at your group affiliations when you login, and never looks again.
+So, if you add a user to `trustee`, the user will need to logout/login for Linux to notice.

+On the other hand, changes to the sudoers files are instantaneously reflected in the running system.
+If you grant `zeus` a new command, `zeus` can execute it immediately.

 # About the scripts
 The scripts do not take any options; you just need to run them.